 Achieving academic success is the first priority of International Students.
 After meeting that priority, it is highly recommended that students engage in out-of-class learning opportunities to further enrich their experiences.
 These opportunities may be located on-campus or off-campus.
-These opportunities may also come with or without compensations.
-As International Students holding F-1 student status, some opportunities may require prior authorizations from ISS office.
+These opportunities may also come with or without compensation.
+As International Students holding F-1 or J-1 student status, some opportunities may require prior authorization from ISS office.

-This page covers basic information about policies, procedures, and on-campus resources available to engage in the following practical experiences: Volunteer, On-campus jobs, Curricular Practical Training and Optional Practical Training.
-We will also cover basic information about Social Security Number.
+This page covers basic information about policies, procedures, and on-campus resources available to engage in the following practical experiences: On-campus employment, Curricular Practical Training, Optional Practical Training and volunteering.

-Put academic as first priority!
-Some positions may even have GPA requirement of 2.5 or higher.
-Earning some income may be attractive but remember to assess learning opportunity of the position first!
+Put academics as the first priority!
+Some positions may even have a GPA requirement of 2.5 or higher.
+Earning some income may be attractive but remember to assess the learning opportunities of the position first!

-It is students’ responsibility to understand and act within F-1 student regulations.
+It is the students’ responsibility to understand and act within F-1 or J-1 visa regulations.
 Do not engage in unauthorized work.

 Plan ahead!
-Consider position hunting time, application deadlines, time line for work authorization approval and more!
+Consider job hunting time, application deadlines, timeline for work authorization approval and more!